-Having recently stopped by at The Crown in Church Enstone near Chipping Norton (read our review here) we couldn’t leave without picking the brains of one of its owners, George Irvine, a contemporary artist of exceptional quality.
+Having stopped by at The Crown in Church Enstone near Chipping Norton before, (read our review here) we couldn’t leave without picking the brains of one of its owners, George Irvine, a contemporary artist of exceptional quality.
 He principally paints vigorous landscapes, but also works in photography and sculpture, and he shares his talent not only by hanging his work at his inn, but through his two-day art classes in and around his studio, with accommodation at The Crown.
 Here he is in his own words…

 As someone who’s worked across different media, are you led by the subject matter or do you get a sort of craving for other techniques after painting a lot?

 I think the latter is correct.
 I was on the ferry yesterday on the way back from Ireland having done two paintings in two days.
 I had the day off painting and had my big Nikon camera with me – I spent 4½ hours on the ferry photographing reflections through windows and bits of Ireland.
 I had a great session and I’m really looking forward to sitting down with the photographs and turning them into something.
 So it’s a kind of release – the painting is more commercial, but to produce a whole painting in a day, I find it a struggle.

 There’s a tremendous energy to your landscapes – how do you get that vitality onto the canvas?

 The way I paint is to start off drawing.
 Drawing is still quite an important part of it; going through the structural stages of making a painting.
 Then it’s about being bold and mixing large amounts of colour and using that underlying structure to hang the expressive marks off.

 Time must be of the essence in many ways.